Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: Sensitivity analysis for constant effects

+Consider the average of the treated-minus-control paired differences, $\hat{\tau}= n^{-1}\sum_{i=1}^n\hat{\tau}_i$, commonly referred to in the context of randomization tests as the permutational $t$-statistic \citep{wel37, ros07}.
+As the missing potential outcomes are imputed under $H_F$, the observed value of $\hat{\tau}$ is computable for any feasible treatment assignment in the paired design.
+For any scalar $a$, the randomization distribution of $\hat{\tau}$ under $H_F$ is where $\1\{A\}$ is an indicator that the event $A$ occurred.
+In a paired experiment, (\ref{eq:null}) reduces to the proportion of randomizations resulting in $\hat{\tau} \leq a$; however, in observational studies the indicators are weighted unequally according to $\P(\bT=\bt)$, which need not be uniform over $\Omega$ in the presence of hidden bias.

-where $\chi\{A\}$ is an indicator that the event $A$ occurred.
-While $T(z, r_C)$ is known for each $z\in \Omega_I$ under $H_\tau$, (\ref{eq:null}) remains unknown as it depends on the unknown probabilites $\pi_i$.
-A sensitivity analysis proceeds by, for a given value of $\Gamma$ in (\ref{eq:sensmodel}), finding the values for $\pi_i$ yielding the worst-case $p$-value in (\ref{eq:null}), thus specifying the worst-case reference distribution for the desired inference.
-One then iteratively increases the value of $\Gamma$ until the null hypothesis can no longer be rejected.
+While the resulting value of $\hat{\tau}$ is known for each $\bt\in \Omega$ under $H_F$, the probability (\ref{eq:null}) remains unknown in a paired observational study as it depends on the unknown assignment probabilities.
+As a result, (\ref{eq:null}) cannot be directly employed as a reference distribution for testing Fisher's sharp null.
+A sensitivity analysis proceeds by, for a given value of $\Gamma$ in (\ref{eq:sensmodel}), finding the values for $\pi_i$ yielding the worst-case randomization distribution and worst-case $p$-value for the desired inference.
+One then increases the value of $\Gamma$ until the null hypothesis can no longer be rejected.
 This changepoint $\Gamma$ serves as a measure of the robustness of the study's findings to unmeasured confounding.